Preprint Review Descriptors

 The following terms are used to describe preprint review services listed on ReimagineReivew.
 Where applicable, these terms are also applied to journal review projects and trials.

-Below is a list of the terms used to describe listings on ReimagineReview, some with additional descriptions and definitions.
+Below is a list of additional terms used to describe listings on ReimagineReview, some with descriptions and definitions.

 Types of project

 - Trials: Trials are time-limited experiments conducted by preexisting entities, such as journals and platforms.

 - Observational studies: Observational studies are studies in which no intervention is made, but peer review is studied.
 Can include meta-analysis and modeling.